pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

-Firstly, it reponds to the requirements of the Signal K specification by issuing notifications: thus, an alarm triggered by a value on *key* will raise a notification on 'notifications.*key*'.
+Firstly, it reponds to the requirements of the Signal K specification by issuing notifications: thus, an alarm triggered by a value on *key* will raise a notification on 'notifications.*key*' whenever the value of *key* enters an alarm zone defined in *key*'s metadata.

-Secondly, the plugin maintains a digest of active alarm notifications at 'notifications.plugins.alarm-manager.digest'.
+Secondly, the plugin maintains a digest of current alarm notifications.
+The digest is a JSON object whose property names are notified *key* values and whose property values are the current notification state of the associated *key*.
-The digest is simply a JSON array of the keys which currently have active alarm notifications and provides a convenient data set for use by software annunciators or other alarm consumers.
+This digest provides a convenient data set for use by software annunciators or other alarm consumers.

-Thirdly, the plugin may operate one or more user-defined switch or notification outputs in response to the system's consolidated alarm state.
+Thirdly, the plugin operates zero or more user-defined switch or notification outputs in response to the system's aggregate alarm state.
+In this context the system alarm state is 'alert' if any individual alarm is in an 'alert' state and similarly for each possible notification state.
-This allows, for example, the host system to operate arbitrary types of physical annunciator.
+This allows, for example, the operation of various types of physical annunciator.

 ## Operating principle

-The plugin monitors the number of paths available withing Signal K and restarts if this value changes during execution.

-Once started the plugin subscribes to all keys in the Signal K tree which have an associated metadata object that contains a 'zones' property and which are therefore able to support alarm function.
+The plugin monitors all keys in the Signal K tree which have an associated metadata object that contains a 'zones' property and which are therefore able to support alarm function.
-The scope of this initial scan can be restricted by including in *ignorepaths* the names of paths which should not be scanned.
+The scope of monitored keys can be restricted by including in *ignorepaths* the names of paths which should not be .

 Once a key collection is established, the plugin waits for values appearing on a *key* and checks these against the associated metadata